This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 How is a nasal fracture diagnosed?

 - A nasal exam will be done to check your child's injury.
-Your child will be given pain medicine before his healthcare provider touches and looks at the outside and inside of his nose.
-He will remove blood clots and check for large hematomas (collections of blood).
+Your child will be given pain medicine before his or her healthcare provider touches and looks at the outside and inside of the nose.
+The provider will remove blood clots and check for large hematomas (collections of blood).

 How is a nasal fracture treated?